trailofbits/necessist/README.md

 </details>

 <details>
-<summary>Golang</summary>
+<summary>Go</summary>

-In addition to the below, the Golang framework ignores:
+In addition to the below, the Go framework ignores:

 - Anything beginning with `assert.` (e.g., `assert.Equal`)
 - Anything beginning with `require.` (e.g., `require.Equal`)